9 Ways to successfully navigate the holiday crowds at Universal Studios Hollywood

 Read our top 5 reasons for visiting Universal Studios Hollywood during the holidays.

 For more on Universal Studios Hollywood, including the best spots for families to eat and stay, click here.

 Tamara Duricka Johnson is a Los Angeles-based journalist and author.
 Always up for an adventure, Tamara met her husband while tackling a self-induced dating challenge: a month packed with first dates while exploring New York City’s best sites.
 You can read all about it in her award-winning memoir, “31 Dates in 31 Days.”
-These days, she’s a master multitasker, wrangling a talkative, 3-year old while typing with one hand and holding an infant.
+These days, she’s a master multitasker, wrangling two kids with one hand while typing with other.

 This writer received complimentary admission for the purpose of this review.
 However, all opinions expressed are solely her own.